ChiaraBachechi/roadRouting/README.md

 - _n_ address of the local Neo4j instance
 - _u_ user of the local Neo4j instance
 - _p_ password of the local Neo4j instance
-- _i_ path of the Neo4j import directory
 - _f_ name of the file where to save the graph with extention '.graphml'

 ### import point of interest